-Policy on non-OSU Committee Membership
+Policy on non-MNR or non-OSU Committee Membership

-If the faculty member is not a member of the OSU Graduate Faculty or is not approved for the role proposed, your major department/program will need to nominate the proposed member to act in those roles.
+If an OSU faculty member is not a member of the OSU Graduate Faculty or is not approved for the role proposed, your major department/program will need to nominate the proposed member to act in those roles.
 Contact the MNR program coordinator if someone in your committee will need to be nominated to the role.
 Committee structure is evaluated when your program of study is received by the Graduate School and when you schedule your formal examination(s).
-Non-OSU committee members are allowed as long as they have obtained at least a masters degree and work in a field relevant to your capstone.
-Contact the program coordinator for more detail.
+Non-OSU committee members are only allowed if they hold an academic degree of Masters or higher, already have an existing, durable relationship with OSU and are prepared to maintain an OSU email and complete some OSU required trainings.
+Contact the coordinator to see if a particular person is eligible.